mercydeez/Murphy_Insurance/README.md

 ---

 ## 📊 Dashboard Insights
-Here are some key insights derived from the dashboard:

 📌 **Most Active Age Group:** Identify which customer segment buys the most policies
 📌 **Claims vs. Policy Type:** Determine which policies have the highest claim rates
 📌 **Revenue Trends:** Analyze premium collection trends over time